salu133445/muspy/doc/source/classes.rst

 Annotation Class
 ================

 The :class:`muspy.Annotation` class is a container for annotations.
-In fact, `annotation` can hold any type of data.
+For flexibility, `annotation` can hold any type of data.

 ========== ====================== ==== =======
 Attributes Description            Type  Default